Center for International Earth Science Information Network (CIESIN) Columbia University

 Workshop—Lamont Campus, Palisades, New York

-The Medical School has developed a prospective conceptual model that considers how rising economic development leads to increases in urbanization and results in high risk behaviors and exposures for urban populations.
+The Columbia University Medical School has developed a prospective conceptual model that considers how rising economic development leads to increases in urbanization and results in high risk behaviors and exposures for urban populations.
 CIESIN is hosting the workshop and providing data and methodological expertise on the spatial distribution of populations, and thus changes in the population CVD risk, in light of North-South, rural-urban, and urban-urban migration trends.

 Sept